catseye/SixtyPical/doc/SixtyPical.md

 Types
 -----

-There are three TYPES in SixtyPical:
+There are five TYPES in SixtyPical:

 *   bit (2 possible values)
 *   byte (256 possible values)
 *   byte table (256 entries, each holding a byte)
+*   routine (code stored somewhere in memory, read-only)
+*   vector (address of a routine)

 Memory locations
 ----------------